Geometric Planar Networks on Bichromatic Points: Minimum Non-crossing Matching for Collinear Points

 \section{Minimum Non-crossing Matching for Collinear Points}

-Note that the fact that a minimum weight bichromatic matching for points in general position is always non-crossing might not hold in the case of collinear points.
+Note that the fact that a minimum-weight bichromatic matching for points in general position is always non-crossing might not hold in the case of collinear points.
 Indeed, there are point sets for which no non-crossing matching exists if the edges are represented by segments.
-However, one can show that there is always a non-crossing matching of collinear points such that each matched edge is a circular arc drawn above the line.
+However, one can show that there is always a non-crossing matching of collinear points such that each matching edge is a circular arc drawn above the line.
 Again the weight of an arc is the Euclidean distance between its endpoints.
+We say that two arcs are \textit{pairwise disjoint} if their endpoints are disjoint.

 \begin{definition} \textbf{Non-crossing matching for collinear points}.
-Given a set of $n$ red points and a set of $n$ blue points all of which lie on the line $y=0$, find a set of $n$ non-crossing circular arcs in the plane of minimum total weight such that the arcs lie above $y=0$, each arc connects a red and a blue point, and the arcs span all the input points. \end{definition}
+Given a set $R$ of $n$ red points and a set $B$ of $n$ blue points all of which lie on a line, find a set of $n$ pairwise disjoint and non-crossing circular arcs in the plane of minimum total weight such that the arcs lie above $H$, each arc connects a red and a blue point, and the arcs span all the input points. \end{definition}

 Using the bipartite matching algorithm due to Kaplan~{\em et al.}~\cite{KaplanMRSS17} along with a simple postprocessing (already described in the introduction), one can immediately solve this problem in $O(n^2 \poly(\log n))$ time.
 Here we design a simple algorithm with improved $O(n)$ time complexity.